 The idea here is that this shows you're paying attention and that you care about their personal history.
 You don't just love who they are now but you appreciate their entire journey.
 This is a particularly lovely way to show you care and chances are you've noticed it, so show that you've noticed it (don't just say it).

-If you're having a hard time keeping track of these things there's no shame in keeping of things you've noted.
+If you're having a hard time keeping track of these things there's no shame in the keeping of things you've noted.
 Extraverted Feeling means that emotional information is better served outside of you...that means to write it down.

 Use Your Love of Language

 Our introverted thinking is all about language and interpretation of language.
 Many INTPs love basic math, not because of the numbers but because math is a language.
 Language is a way of interpreting and understanding the complex subjective nature of existence, so why not use that to express how we feel about the person we love?
 The universe can't be explained in a single sentence and neither can affection.
-We can bend words however we need to share how we feel in the moment.
+We can bend words however we need to share how we feel at the moment.
 Lean into that strength.

 While an INTP may not be a poet in the way an INFP might, we can express love through a wonderfully intertwined set of words that show the depths of our affection for someone.
 We often love this person because it makes sense for us to love this person after all the resistance we've faced in our mind around being better off alone (cause plenty of us have felt that, I'm sure).
 They make us feel good, they make life more fulfilling, they add something to our lives and provide a sense of emotional security.

-To others, this just may be a list of reasons but to us, the reasons why this love makes sense is poetic and romantic.
+To others, this just may be a list of reasons but to us, the reasons why this love makes sense are poetic and romantic.
 The deeper you go the more romantic the language will become and the more you'll catch yourself becoming more expressive in your tone.